everton137/leavex.eu/content/about/index.md

   showReadingTime: false
 ---

 This website serves as the central platform for hosting **#LeaveX**, [An Open Letter to All European Politicians and Leaders to Abandon X/Twitter](../), along with translations into various official European languages.
+If you support this initiative, we invite you to sign and share [the petition](https://openpetition.eu/leavex).

 The letter articulates the core message and reasoning behind this initiative.
 However, the vision extends far beyond online engagement.
 Through this platform, we aim to: